marxanweb/marxan-server/README.md

 ## Starting automatically
 You can also configure marxan-server to start automatically whenever the server is restarted.

-For example, on a Google Cloud Platform VM configure the marxan-server/unix_startup.sh script to be run on restart (replace the \<instancename\> with the name of the VM):
+For example, on a Google Cloud Platform VM configure the marxan-server/unix_startup.sh script to be run on restart:

 ```
-gcloud compute instances add-metadata <instancename> --metadata-from-file startup-script=$MARXAN_SERVER_DIRECTORY\/unix_startup.sh
+gcloud compute instances add-metadata $HOSTNAME --metadata-from-file startup-script=$MARXAN_SERVER_DIRECTORY\/unix_startup.sh
 ```

 ## Updating